Why is Dandelion Root so amazing?!

 “There are so many uses claimed for the plant that it takes place among the herbal cure-alls.
 Its most frequent use, however, is an herb to heal the liver.
 In Europe, many scientific experiments have been undertaken which prove the traditional belief that the herb truly does cure hepatic ailments (Lucas: Herbal: 33).
 The herb acts in two ways for these conditions: it promotes the formation of bile and removes excess water from the body in edematous conditions resulting from liver congestion (Lust: 171). ”

-Dandelion can help heal cancer, infections, hepatitis, and its main purpose is to help cleanse the body.
+Dandelion can help those healing from cancer, infections, hepatitis, and its main purpose is to help cleanse the body.
 It can be helpful for hypoglycemia, UTIs, blood pressure regulation, acne, weight loss, anemia, jaundice, constipation, and more.
 Dandelion cleans toxicities from the blood, lymph system, kidneys, liver and urinary system.
 Since dandelion is a bitter herb, it is amazing for digestion.

 Dandelion’s most common use is for liver health.
 This herb is especially amazing for the liver since it not only protects the liver, it also helps rebuild it.
 Dandelion helps stimulate bile flow in the liver, which is an important factor for people trying to regain their health and detox effectively.
 One source that it actually quadruples bile flow!
 Read more on liver healing and gallbladder health.

 Apparently there have been several studies done on dandelion and how it can heal hepatitis in a short amount of time because of the cleansing and healing effects it has on the liver.

 Dandelion is high in vitamin C, potassium, magnesium, phosphorus, beta carotene, and B vitamins.
 Dandelion is especially praised for its potassium content- it is a diuretic, but it doesn’t deplete potassium like other diuretics.

 How to Use Dandelion